Here are some tips for entertaining alcoholics in recovery.

-There’s no reason to be self-conscious about entertainment plans that include a guest who is an alcoholic in recovery.
+Entertaining alcoholics in recovery can be fun.
+There’s no reason to be self-conscious about.
 The Caron Foundation offers some “recovery etiquette” tips for thoughtful hosts.
+These should set your mind at ease

 - Include non-alcoholic beverages in your offerings.
 Some non-drinkers will drink non-alcoholic beer and wine.
-However, most recovering alcoholics prefer beverages that don’t look or taste like the real thing.
+But most recovering alcoholics prefer beverages that don’t look or taste like the real thing.
 Stock your bar with sparkling water and cider, soft drinks, and juices.
+There are many options.
 Here’s a list of delicious non-alcoholic beverage recipes.

 - If you’re serving wine at the table, offer a choice of an alternative as you pour.

-- Foods cooked with wine, brandy, and other spirits long enough to destroy the alcohol content are technically OK.
-Most, but not all recovering alcoholics feel comfortable eating them, so let guests know what’s cooled with alcohol.
+- Foods cooked with wine, brandy, and other spirits long enough to destroy the alcohol content are OK.
+Most, but not all, recovering alcoholics feel safe eating them.
+So let guests know what’s cooked with alcohol.

 - Foods with uncooked alcohol are another matter.
-If you include them on your buffet table, label them so the recovering alcoholic can steer clear.
+If you include them on your buffet table, label them.
+That way, the recovering alcoholic can steer clear.
+Also, any guests who are non-drinkers will be glad you did.

 - The same goes for punch.
 Let guests know if it contains alcohol.

-The Caron Foundation is an addiction treatment center.
-It kindly provided these tips for entertaining alcoholics in recovery.
+The Caron Foundation kindly provided these tips for entertaining alcoholics in recovery.